aerogear/aerogear-ios-cookbook/Shoot/Shoot.md

 ## Google setup (optional)

 Similar setup than [GoogleDrive app](../GoogleDrive/GoogleDrive.md) please refer to its configuration section.

-NOTES: Google setup has already been done for ShootnShare app.
+*NOTES*: Google setup has already been done for ShootnShare app.
 You can use out of the box.
 If you want to create your own app, please follow set instructions.

 ## UI Flow
 When you start the application you can take picture or select one from your camera roll.